hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 That will be a challenge‚Äîthere are only a handful of different auth flows but even then the options for different services are handled in different ways.

 The other part that is helpful for auth flow is a lightweight HTTPD service‚Äîfor me that was a motivation for my HTTPD scheme (for R2/R3) and how I'd suggest anyone handle it now*.
-Although you can do OOB with some services or use an HTTP/HTML client (Ì†ΩÌ∏¨)
+Although you can do OOB with some services or use an HTTP/HTML client (üò¨)

 *also a good reason for delineating basic HTTPD from file-based WebServers